 Karl has played a leading role in numerous successful patent enforcement and licensing campaigns on behalf of the firm's clients.
 Clients also rely on Karl for advice regarding infringement, validity and patentability opinions, IP valuation, joint ventures, IP licensing, and other related business decisions.

-Karl previously served as Fitch Even’s Managing Partner and is currently a member of the firm's Executive Committee.
+Karl previously served as Fitch Even’s Managing Partner.

 McDavid Knee Guard, Inc. and Stirling Mouldings Ltd. v.
 Nike USA, Inc. (N.D.
 Ill.
 2014).
 Represented plaintiffs in patent infringement action involving foam padding for sports apparel.
-Resolved on a confidential basis.
+Obtained favorable settlement on a confidential basis.

 Bullets2Bandages, LLC v.
 Caliber Corp.
 (S.D.
 Cal.
 2014).
 Represented Caliber in defense of a trademark infringement action.
 Case was settled in six months with Caliber taking assignment of the registered trademarks.

 Milbon Co., Ltd. et al. v.
 Hair Color Research Group, Inc. et al. (N.D.
 Ill.
 2013).
 Represented Milbon in this action for trademark infringement.
 Settlement negotiations resulted in an agreed permanent injunction and judgment being entered in favor of Milbon.

 Haltronics, Ltd. v.
 Coilcraft, Inc. (American Arbitration Association International Centre for Dispute Resolution, 2012).
 Defended Coilcraft in arbitration of claim for commissions brought by manufacturer’s representative regarding sale of inductors and other products.
 Obtained favorable result after arbitration hearing.